W3KM GenLog - Initial Use Instructions

 .exe and select `Create shortcut`, then drag it to the desktop.
 Or see #25 below.

-2. First time: For right now, enter your Call Sign into the setup field and your DXCC
+2. First time running the SW: For right now, enter your Call Sign into the setup field and

-prefix.
-Your zone and other info, used to setup GenLog for various contests, can be
+uour DXCC prefix.
+Your zone and other info, used to setup GenLog for various contests.
+Before

 If operating portable, use VE-F5LEN (for example) in the setup screen.
 After writing